-In one of my previous articles I wrote in detail about what a Bill of Lading is and its importance in the whole shipping cycle..
+In many articles on this site, I have explained what a Bill of Lading is and its importance in the whole shipping cycle..

-A Delivery Order is another such important document in the shipping cycle and in an ideal cycle you can call it the climax of the cycle..
+This handover is accomplished by means of a document called a Delivery Order which is another important document in the shipping cycle and in an ideal cycle you can call it the climax of the cycle..
 The parting of ways of the cargo and the carrier if you wish.. 🙂

 A Delivery Order is a document issued by the carrier, in exchange for

 - One or all duly endorsed Original Bill(s) of Lading or duly authorised and issued Bank Guarantee (if original bill of lading is lost)